 No, as participation is voluntary.
 Your school and individual participants can withdraw from the project at any time without having to give any reason.

-Participants may withdraw any information or data they have provided up to 18 December 2018.
+Participants may withdraw any of their information up to 18 December 2018.

-What will your school be doing?
+What will your school be invited to do?